MaxWieruszewski/Scourgefall_Assets/Room Layouts/# README.txt

 	- Black = Tile
 	- White = Empty Space
 - Colors have to be fully white or fully black.
 Nothing in between

+Add as many as you can think of)